What is qq?

 In-memory scratch

-If you use --work-dir=scratch_shm, you should allocate memory instead of work-size, using the mem or mem-per-cpu options.
+If you use --work-dir=scratch_shm, you should allocate memory instead of work-size, using the mem, mem-per-node, or mem-per-cpu options.
 Make sure the total allocated memory covers both your program’s memory usage and your in-memory storage needs.
 By default, qq allocates 1 GB of RAM per CPU core for all jobs.

 Example: